travelnxt/appacitive-docs/index.md

 ##### Link appacitive user to a OAuth 1.0 account

-We can link an appacitive user to a twitter account after the user has already been created in Appacitive.
+We can link an Appacitive user to a twitter account after the user has already been created in Appacitive.

 ** Parameters **